joemoose/dungeoneers.d20/docs/character.md

 ### Trait Combination Descriptions

 **BBB: The Hero**.
 An everyday saint.
-Someone who is loved by all and who, in turn, spends their life pursuing making the world better for everyone else, no matter the stakes or the personal reward.
+Someone who is loved by all and who, in turn, spends their life trying to make the world better for everyone, no matter the stakes or the personal reward.

 **BBD: The Mercenary**.
 A fairly good-hearted person who will fight to protect the weak as long as they get something in return.

-**BDB: The Judge**.
-Someone who genuinely cares about and feels deeply for others but is fine with deceiving and manipulating them, as long as it’s for their well-being.
+**BDB: The Parent**.
+Someone who genuinely cares about and feels deeply for others but is fine with deceiving and manipulating them, as long as it’s for the other’s well-being.

 **DBB: The Reluctant Hero**.
 A gritty, down-to-earth type who may appear gruff and cold, even rude on the outside, but who, deep down, truly cares for their friends.